LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 1. To narrow the results for a specific question, click the dropdown arrow next to **Question**.
 1. From the list, ensure only the question(s) you want to see responses for are checked and click **OK**.

-When a filter is applied to a column, you will notice a Funnel icon added to the dropdown arrow in the column header, the row indicators change color, and the Status bar at the bottom will display **X of & records found** indicating the number of filtered results.
+When a filter is applied to a column, you will notice a Funnel icon added to the dropdown arrow in the column header, the row indicators change color, and the Status bar at the bottom will display **X of Y records found** indicating the number of filtered results.

 *Show me the responses for X course(s) taught by Y instructor(s)*
 1. To narrow the results for a specific instructor, click the dropdown arrow next to **Instructor**.